 Ten species of Kingfishers are found throughout Australia.
-Kingfishers are almost exclusively hollow nesters, however the “location” of the nests can be vary considerably.
-These “nesting hollows” may be pre-existing in trees (trunks or spouts) or dug into tree-termites nests, ground termite mounds, creek banks, cliffs or evening road-cuttings depending on the species concerned.
+Kingfishers are almost exclusively hollow nesters, however the “location” of the nests can vary considerably.
+These “nesting hollows” may be pre-existing in trees (trunks or spouts) or dug into the nests of tree or ground termites, in creek banks, either cliffs or evening road-cuttings depending on the species concerned.

 Over half of these kingfishers include tree hollows as nesting sites and in some species these resources are particularly important.
-The typical species you may attract to the Kookaburra Nesting Box include Laughing Kookaburra , Blue-winged Kookaburra and possibly other larger Kingfishers.
+The typical species you may attract to the Kookaburra Nesting Box include Laughing and Blue-winged Kookaburras.

 This nesting box provides an ideal alternative to a natural hollow for large Kingfishers, where such resources are lacking.